 After the above, there are a myriad of other components that can be used to design a background check.
 These components are often position specific and can include:

 - Drug Testing.
-Drug testing can be its own separate blog post (and it is.
-Check it out at <insert link>) There are many ways employers can test candidates for illicit drug use.
+Drug testing can be its own separate blog post (and it is, check it out here) There are many ways employers can test candidates for illicit drug use.
 These can include instant tests, urine, hair, and oral swabs.
 Issues employers typically face in drug testing range from losing candidates who never take the test, clinics in challenging locations, evaluating a THC reading, and many more.